cmg777/starter-academic-v501/content/courses/QuaEA/t01_intro.md

 ---
 date: "2021-01-01"
-title: Python basics
+title: Introduction and overview
 type: book
-weight: 20
+weight: 10
 ---

-Build a foundation in Python.
+Why do need to take this course?

 <!--more-->

 {{< icon name="clock" pack="fas" >}} 1-2 hours per week, for 8 weeks

-## Learn
+## Title section

+## How to add videos

 {{< youtube rfscVS0vtbw >}}